SheepyCami/Census-application-Backend-Only/README.md

 ---

-## Deployment:
+## Render Deployment:

-To deploy on Render.com, follow these steps:

-- Sign in to Render.com and create a new Node.js web service.
-- Link your GitHub repository to Render.
+- The Link to my GitHub repository has been successfully connected to Render.
-- Set the Start Command as npm start.
-- Set the Environment Variables (from your .env file).
-- Click "Deploy" to deploy the app.

 - Link to my Render: